HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

   digitalAssetManagement:
     ltpaTokenRefreshTimeInMinutes: 5
 ```
-`ltpaTokenRefreshTimeInMinutes` is a Token refresh time configuration in minutes, which is passed to DAM as an environment variable.
+`ltpaTokenRefreshTimeInMinutes` is a token refresh time configuration in minutes, which is passed to DAM as an environment variable.

 ### Configure LDAP